juliarcha/putty-ssh-auth-docs/explanation.md

 * **Enhanced security**: Cryptographic keys are much more complex than any human-created password, making brute-force attacks infeasible.
 * **Simplified login and automation**: After the initial setup, you can connect to servers without needing a password at each login, which is ideal for improving productivity and automating scripts.
-* **Scalable access management**: In an environent with multiple users and servers, managing access becomes simpler.
+* **Scalable access management**: In an environment with multiple users and servers, managing access becomes simpler.
 To grant access, you only need to add a public key.
 If you want to revoke access, you can simply remove it.

 ---

-> * For detailed information about the usage of SSH keys in PuTTY, visit our step-by-step guide on [How to set up SSH Key Authentication in PuTTY](tutorial.md).
+> * For detailed information about the usage of SSH keys, visit our step-by-step guide on [How to set up SSH Key Authentication in PuTTY](tutorial.md).
 > * For quick reference on settings, commands, and troubleshooting, see our [Quick reference: SSH Key Authentication](reference.md).

 ---